 She, too, was raised on plain yogurt, and we were starting raw milk and getting better eggs by the time she was about 9 months old, and grassfed meat began at least partially around her first birthday.
-As I told you Monday, she didn’t get candy until 18 months at Halloween, but that was all downhill from there.
+She didn’t get candy until 18 months at Halloween, but that was all downhill from there.

 Who Holds the Spoon?

 I don’t really love the “weaning” part of the phrase, because even though, yes, any food other than breastmilk begins the weaning process, feeding solids is much less about stopping breastfeeding than the name would imply.
 Let’s call it “baby led feeding” or perhaps “Mommy doesn’t have to work so hard.”